-Whether you’re a seasoned festival camper or planning your first experience, Tennessee’s summer lineup promises adventures worth exploring.
+Whether you’re a seasoned festival camper or planning your first time, Tennessee’s summer lineup has something worth building a trip around.
+And the 14 below are a great place to start.

 What Makes Tennessee’s Festival Scene Unique

-You’ll discover events that blend traditional craftsmanship with modern creativity, from the Nashville International Festival’s global celebrations to specialty gatherings like the Tennessee Motorcycles and Music Revival.
+Tennessee festivals blend cultural diversity, local traditions, and unique themes you won’t stumble across in other states.
+Events here blend traditional craftsmanship with modern creativity, from the Nashville International Festival’s global celebrations to niche gatherings such as the Tennessee Motorcycles and Music Revival.

 SEE THIS: 19 Ways to Make Your Backyard Feel Like a Summer Resort in Arizona!